For the average person who wants to lose weight

 Should I do what the studies say it's good for health?

 Studies don't normally look at these factors.
 In fact, some studies which do look at these factors show that even though some foods and life styles do improve various health characteristics, they don't increase the life expectancy of the people who eat those foods and have those life styles.
 In other words, in terms of longevity, the improved health has been lost in the noise of life.
-So, if people feel miserable when eating something and their life expectancy stays the same, why eat that?
+So, if people feel miserable when eating something and their life expectancy stays the same, why should you eat that?

 Sometimes, even if a food shows a positive effect, a neutral or even a negative effect can occur when increasing the dose through food supplements.
 This is called hormesis.
 This is a possible explanation why, for example, antioxidants from some foods show a health benefit, but show none or a negative effect when the antioxidant is taken in a larger dose as part of a food supplement.